V0sky/roboticArm/README.md

 BACK-END
 1) Arm_test.py:
-   WebSocket server waiting for a JSON file from a GUI (mainly for manual control of the arm)
+   WebSocket server waiting for a JSON file from a GUI (mainly for manual control of the arm).

 2) armapi.py:
    Rest-API for partially autonomous control of the arm.
-It consists of 7 end-points with prepared sequences of moves for any puproses user would like
+It consists of 7 end-points with prepared sequences of moves for any puproses user would like.

 3) config.py:
    Pseudo-cofig file with a parameters for autonomous movements and for the user to change them in accordance with their needs.